EIRSVi/facebook-video-downloader/README.md

     </a>
 </p>

-# SRIEVi Facebook Video Downloader
+#   Facebook Video Downloader

-Welcome to the **SRIEVi Facebook Video Downloader**!
+Welcome to the ** Facebook Video Downloader**!
 This tool helps you download videos from Facebook using the terminal, with a modern cyber-like glowing effect in the terminal output.

 ## Features
 - **Download Facebook Videos**: Easily download public Facebook videos by providing the URL.
-- **Stylish Terminal Output**: Features a glowing SRIEVi logo and gradient text for an immersive user experience.
 - **Simple to Use**: Just provide the Facebook video URL, and the script handles the rest.

 ## Requirements